 The valuation confusion

-According to investor communication published on AngelList, a revered online platform that connects investors with startups, the startup TAG had raised $10 million on SAFEs (simple agreement for future equity) at a valuation cap of $100 million, and was raising more at the same cap, but is construing the same as actual valuation.
+According to investor communication published on AngelList, a revered online platform that connects investors with startups, the startup TAG had raised $10 million as SAFE (simple agreement for future equity) investment at a valuation cap of $100 million and was raising more at the same cap.

 Before we move on to explain details about TAG’s seed round, we’ll try to explain what a valuation is and how it is not the same as a valuation cap.